Interested in investing in lithium in Australia? Here’s a brief overview of the basic facts investors should know about the market.

+Australia produced 40,000 metric tons of lithium in 2020.
 The country hosts the Greenbushes lithium asset, which is operated by Talison Lithium, a subsidiary jointly owned by miners Tianqi Lithium (SZSE:002466) and Albemarle (NYSE:ALB).
-Greenbushes is the longest continuously operating mining area in Western Australia, having operated for over 25 years.
+Greenbushes is the world’s largest hard-rock lithium mine.

 Other operations in the country are the Mount Cattlin, Early Grey, Mount Marion and Bald Hill deposits, as well as other deposits with significant lithium resources.

-In terms of reserves, Australia also holds over 2.7 million tonnes of identified lithium reserves, according to the US Geological Survey, which puts it just behind Chile.
-It is worth noting that most of the country’s lithium supply is exported to China as spodumene.
+In terms of reserves, Australia holds over 4.7 million metric tons of identified lithium reserves, according to the US Geological Survey, which puts it well behind Chile (9.2 million metric tons).
+It’s worth noting that most of the country’s lithium supply is exported to China as spodumene.

-Despite a strong future outlook, 2019 has been a particularly tough year for lithium producers in Australia.
-Many factors have impacted the sector, including global trade tensions, a downward trend in prices and the fact that China, the top consumer of Australia’s spodumene for processing, has implemented EV subsidy changes.
+Despite a strong future outlook, 2020 was a particularly tough year for lithium producers in Australia given COVID-19 restrictions.
+Many other factors are impacting the sector as well, including trade tensions with China and a downward trend in prices over the past few years.

-However, many analysts and market participants agree that the long-term fundamentals for lithium remain strong, with the EV revolution leading the way.
+However, lithium prices have rebounded in 2021, with investor sentiment for lithium stocks picking up as well.
+Many analysts and market participants agree that the long-term fundamentals for lithium remain strong, with the EV revolution leading the way.

 Benchmark Mineral Intelligence forecasts that lithium demand will reach 2.2 million tonnes by 2030, driven by growing EV adoption through the next decade.